roots/sage/README.md

 ### Build commands

-- `yarn dev` (`yarn sage build --mode development`) — Compile assets when changes are made (HMR)
+- `yarn dev` — Compile assets when changes are made (HMR)
-- `yarn build` (`yarn sage build --mode production`) — Compile and optimize the files in your assets directory
+- `yarn build` — Compile and optimize the files in your assets directory
-- `yarn build:production` (`yarn sage build --mode production --ci`) — Compile assets for production
+- `yarn debug` — Compile assets with logging enabled.
+A final config summary is saved to `storage/bud/webpack.debug.js`.

+### Compilation dashboard

-Type `q` on the compilation dashboard to quit the process.
+- Enter `q` to quit the process.
+Pass the `--ci` flag during tests/deployments.
+- Unchanged assets are shown in a lighter color.
+- Current git status is shown in the lower right.

 ### Other commands